 Read more at https://dreamhost.com/company/we-are-green/

-Since we launched the website, however, DreamHost apparently migrated most of their accounts to servers leased from Amazon Web Services (AWS), the world’s largest cloud computing company.
+Several months later, however, DreamHost lost this certification.
+The company had apparently migrated most of their accounts to servers leased from Amazon Web Services (AWS), the world’s largest cloud computing company.
 (This is an example of the ongoing migration of data from in-house corporate and institutional data centers to so-called “hyperscale” data centers operated by the likes of Amazon, Google and Microsoft.)
 Greenpeace has charged AWS with having a deceptive posture on its use of renewable energy.
 For example, it says that while Amazon Web Services is committed to using 100% renewable energy, it has greatly expanded its data center in Northern Virginia even though the local electric utility has not been able to provide any additional renewable energy.
-I confirmed that the data center in this dispute is used by DreamHost, so perhaps antonio-lopez.com is hosted there.
+We were able to confirm that the data center in this dispute is used by DreamHost, so perhaps antonio-lopez.com was hosted there.

 The Green Web Foundation has developed a Green Web Check tool and Green Web apps that monitor websites’ “greenness” as measured by the use of renewable energy by their webhosts.
 Check them out here: https://www.thegreenwebfoundation.org/